Air consists of nitrogen. Revolutionary change in air composition

 • To increase the temperature of technological processes;

-• Extracted from the air;
+• They are extracted from the air;

 Why do living beings need air?